-Guardianship in Ireland describes the legal responsibility of parents to make decisions and perform duties in relation to their child's upbringing.
+Guardianship describes the legal responsibility of parents to make decisions and perform duties in relation to their child's upbringing.
 Married parents are automatically joint guardians of their children.
 Neither separation nor divorce changes this.
 (A father who is not married to the mother of his child does not have automatic guardianship rights in relation to that child.
-You can read more about the Guardianship status of fathers in Ireland in our separate document on this subject).
+You can read more in our document about the guardianship status of fathers).

-Custody in Ireland refers to the day-to-day care, residency and upbringing of children who are regarded as dependant children.
-Dependant children in custody matters are children who are under the age of eighteen.
+Custody refers to the day-to-day care, residency and upbringing of children who are regarded as dependent children.
+Dependent children in custody matters are children who are under the age of 18.
 In cases of judicial separation or divorce, one parent is usually granted custody.
 The children reside permanently with the parent who has custody and the other parent is granted access to the children at agreed times, which can include overnight access.
-It is possible for parents to continue to have joint custody of their children after separation/divorce and for the children to spend an equal amount of time with each parent if the parents can agree and arrange this.
+It is possible for parents to continue to have joint custody of their children after separation or divorce and for the children to spend an equal amount of time with each parent if the parents can agree and arrange this.

 Access refers to the right of a child to maintain direct contact with the parent with whom the child does not reside.
 It can include the right to have the child stay overnight either occasionally, on alternate weekends or during school holidays and the right for parent and child to go on holidays together.

 The parents may agree informally between themselves the arrangements for custody and access to the child.